Brad-Hammond/Happy-Hounds/README.md

 ## About Happy Hounds

 Happy Hounds is a website dedicated to dog walking.
-It offers users a simple process of viewing what the services on offer as well as being able to easily get in touch to use the services.
+It offers users a simple process of viewing what the services on offer are as well as being able to easily get in touch to use the services.
 The site is designed to be functional on all devices.

 - ## User Stories